 Our mission is to "improve the quality of education.
 We will develop models of best practice based on multimedia projects tackling social themes.
 At the heart of our work is an evidence-based approach designed to motivate and engage young people changing their attitudes, behaviour and levels of achievement".

-Since 2007 we have developed a suite of interactive software programmes that support teachers to respond to challenging social issues.
+Since 2020 we have developed a suite of interactive software programmes that support teachers to respond to challenging social issues.
 The resources take a skills-based approach to preventative education and are designed to be used in mainstream education settings, both primary and secondary.
+You can see them in use in local schools here.

 The issues that we address are decided in consultation with young people, public sector partners and with teachers and represent the current and emerging threats to our young people.
 These include racial and homophobic bullying, alcohol misuse and grooming and sexual exploitation.